 5. Use Virtual Reality

-Through simulating the buying journey via innovative heat maps or eye tracking technology, virtual reality has become a prized market research tool.
+Through simulating the buying journey via innovative heat maps or eye tracking technology, virtual reality has become a prized Market Test tool.
 When used in concept testing, it can produce real-time, visual, hands-on feedback like never before.

 Product concept testing’s value lies in the fact that assumptions are replaced with reality — and often, it creates more questions than answers.
 But perhaps this is the point: the more questions that arise, the more you’ll be able to fine-tune your project until it’s something you’re proud to put on the market.